SidharthArya/SidharthArya/AWESOME-STARS.md

 ## C++

+- [v8/v8](https://github.com/v8/v8) - The official mirror of the V8 Git repository
 - [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - GPT4All: Chat with Local LLMs on Any Device
 - [google-deepmind/open_spiel](https://github.com/google-deepmind/open_spiel) - OpenSpiel is a collection of environments and algorithms for research in general reinforcement learning and search/planning in games.
 - [Alexays/Waybar](https://github.com/Alexays/Waybar) - Highly customizable Wayland bar for Sway and Wlroots based compositors. :v: :tada: